 9. Repurpose Old Pieces of Furniture

-Another inventive option, especially if you are creative and looking for your next fun project, is to repurpose an old china cabinet or sideboard, turning it into your dream home wine bar and coffee station and an impressive accent feature.
+Another inventive option, especially if you are creative and looking for your next fun project, is to repurpose an old china cabinet or sideboard, turning it into your dream home bar and coffee station and an impressive accent feature.
 A few layers of distressed paint to compliment your home’s colour scheme and small baskets to keep small things like teaspoons and coffee pods out of sight will give a tired old piece of furniture new life.

 You can use meat s-hooks to effortlessly hang mugs from wooden or steel rods on the wall, freeing up cabinet space for more wine glasses.
 White or decorative mugs on a different colour wall create a nice feature.
 Wall art above the wine or beverage cooler completes the look.